-The accompanying unaudited condensed consolidated interim financial statements and related notes thereto should be read in conjunction with our 2022 Annual Report on Form 10-K. The accompanying condensed consolidated financial statements include the accounts of PAGP and all of its wholly owned subsidiaries and those entities that it controls.
+The accompanying unaudited condensed consolidated interim financial statements and related notes thereto should be read in conjunction with our 2023 Annual Report on Form 10-K. The accompanying condensed consolidated financial statements include the accounts of PAGP and all of its wholly owned subsidiaries and those entities that it controls.
 Investments in entities over which we have significant influence but not control are accounted for by the equity method.
 We apply proportionate consolidation for pipelines and other assets in which we own undivided joint interests.
 The financial statements have been prepared in accordance with the instructions for interim reporting as set forth by the SEC.
-The condensed consolidated balance sheet data as of December 31, 2022 was derived from audited financial statements, but does not include all disclosures required by GAAP.
-The results of operations for the three months ended March 31, 2023 should not be taken as indicative of results to be expected for the entire year.
+The condensed consolidated balance sheet data as of December 31, 2023 was derived from audited financial statements, but does not include all disclosures required by GAAP.
+The results of operations for the three months ended March 31, 2024 should not be taken as indicative of results to be expected for the entire year.
 All adjustments (consisting only of normal recurring adjustments) that in the opinion of management were necessary for a fair statement of the results for the interim periods have been reflected.
-All significant intercompany balances and transactions have been eliminated in consolidation, and certain reclassifications have been made to information from previous years to conform to the current presentation.
+All significant intercompany balances and transactions have been eliminated in consolidation.